Symptoms of the stomach bug and food poisoning can be similar. But food poisoning typically resolves faster and includes more severe symptoms.

 - plain yogurt

-Avoid dairy, alcohol, caffeine, and spicy foods that might upset your stomach.
+Avoid dairy, alcohol, caffeine, spicy foods, and fried foods that might upset your stomach.

 Treating food poisoning